What is sentiment analysis in NLP?

 We can also specify other models which are better suited to our use case and language.

-Sentiment analysis is used in a wide range of applications, such as:
+Sentiment analysis has a wide range of applications, including:

 Free Resources